mrgogo7/nzxt-pinterest-integration/CONTRIBUTING.md

 First off, thank you for considering contributing to NZXT-ESC! 🎉

 This document provides guidelines and instructions for contributing to the project.
-Following these guidelines helps communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps communicate that you respect the time of the developers managing and developing this project.

 ## 📋 Table of Contents